MH221B/auth-backend/README.md

 # Auth Backend

 Lightweight Spring Boot authentication backend used for demos and exercises.
-It provides a minimal user registration flow and is configured to run locally via Gradle or Docker Compose.
+It provides a minimal user registration flow and is intended to be run on the host (locally) via the bundled Gradle wrapper or by running the built jar.
+This repository includes a Docker Compose file that starts a Postgres database for local development, but the Spring Boot application itself no longer runs inside a container.

 ## What's in this repo